zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-bulk-operations.md

 ---
 Title: Entity Framework Bulk Operations for EF Core & EF6 (95% Faster)
 MetaDescription: Learn how EF Extensions adds bulk insert, update, delete, merge, and sync for EF Core & EF6—cut SaveChanges time by up to 95%.
-LastMod: 2025-12-19
+LastMod: 2026-05-05
 ---

 # Entity Framework Bulk Operations

 Entity Framework Extensions (EF Extensions) extends EF Core and EF6 by adding bulk operations.

-Bulk operations let you **insert, update, delete, merge, or synchronize many rows** in the database **much faster** than `SaveChanges`.
+Bulk operations let you **insert, update, delete, merge, or synchronize many rows** in the database **much faster** than [SaveChanges](https://www.learnentityframeworkcore.com/saving/save-changes).

 There are **two main reasons** why you would want to use bulk operations instead of `SaveChanges`:

 * [For performance](#bulk-operations-performance): Reduce saving time by **up to 95%** with real bulk operations
 * [For flexibility](#bulk-operations-flexibility): **Hundreds of options** to fully control how data is saved

-These reasons are why EF Extensions provides multiple bulk operations, each designed for a specific scenario.
+These main reasons are why EF Extensions provides multiple bulk operations, each designed for a specific scenario.

 There are **6 bulk operation methods** available: